 If you visit Iceland and you witness Hákarl hanging, don’t wonder why you don’t see the brown crusted pieces on your plate.
 The crust is removed before dicing and serving.
 You may make use of a toothpick to pick up the cubes.

-Owing to the pungent smell, I would strongly advise against attempting to eat this delicacy in an enclosed room.
-Enjoy your “meat” outside!
+Owing to the pungent smell, it is strongly advised against attempting to eat this delicacy in an enclosed room.

 You may be served with some bread but be warned, the bread will take away the true taste of this delicacy.
 It’s better to brave it and eat it “live” then if you must, wash it down with a shot!